 5. Dance party!

-If you hate exercising but love music, maybe a one minute dance party is exactly the thing you need to get yourself moving again.
+If you hate exercising but love music, a one-minute dance party can be exactly the thing you need to get yourself moving again.
 The rules for this one are simple: Put on a song you love and don't stop moving for a minute.
-If you really want to make it fun, dance for the whole song!
-Just, y'know, avoid putting on something like 2112 unless you want to be dancing for awhile.
+If you want to make it extra fun (and get in some Exercise and Move ring action while you do it), dance for the whole song!
+Just, y'know, avoid putting on something like 2112 unless you want to be dancing for half the hour.

 Your favorite ways to beat the Stand Ring?